-Thematic area Observations Improvement Plan for 2023-24.
+Thematic area Observations Demonstrating a track record of improvement The Council has reported on the achievement of outcomes in the Self-Assessment Report.
+Outcomes (Performance Improvement Plan 2023-24) (pages 24-34) There were four performance improvement objectives identified in 2023-24.
+Of the four objectives, three were rated as 'amber' and one as 'red'.
 All objectives have a reflective 'how did we perform?' narrative attached.
-The three 'amber' objectives have been carried through to 2023-24, some with slight changes to the action to be taken.
-Indicators (Statutory) (pages 13-19) There are seven statutory indicators across three service areas (economic development, planning and waste management), of these four indicators have been rated as green (ED1, W1, W2, W3); two indicators have been rated as red (P1, P2); and one indicator has no RAG rating due to statistics not being available from the Department for Infrastructure, although Council's own records show this as achieved.
-Indicators (Self-imposed)(page 4) These standards are set out within the overall corporate performance of the Council which indicates a total of 424 performance measures (indicators and standards/targets) with ratings: 76 per cent green (met/ exceeded); 14 per cent amber (slightly short/ behind schedule); and 10 per cent red (missed/ not achieved).
-Comparing corporate performance with the prior year, there is a slight increase in green standards/targets, a slight decrease in amber standards/ targets and a slight increase in red standards/targets.
-There was a total of 363 performance measures so there has been more actions added which is a furtherance in the range of measures being reported.
-As well as achievement information for the 2022-23 year, the Council includes trend information in the SAR where available as far back as 2016-17 (for statutory indicators
+All four of the objectives have been carried through to 2024-25, some with slight changes to the scope and action to be taken.
+Indicators (Statutory) (pages 18-23) There are seven statutory indicators across three service areas (economic development, planning and waste management), of these: five indicators have been rated as green (P1, P3, W1, W2 and W3); and two indicators have been rated as red (E1 and P2).
+Indicators (Self-imposed) (page 15) These standards are set out within the overall corporate performance of the Council which indicates a total of 474 performance measures (indicators and standards/targets) with ratings: 81 per cent green (met/exceeded); 12.25 per cent amber (slightly short/behind schedule); and 6.75 per cent red (missed/not achieved).
+Comparing corporate performance with the prior year, there is an increase in green standards/targets, a slight decrease in amber standards/targets and a decrease in red standards/targets.

-Thematic area Observations on pages 38-40, prompt payments on pages 42-43 and abseenteism pages 47-48 [goes back to 2019-20]).
-The use of a graphical format for statutory indicators in particular is clear in showing a progression which, excluding a slight deviation during pandemic periods, demonstrates a trend of ongoing improvement.
-The Council has been proactive in including as much data as is available to allow benchmarking and trend analysis to be as complete as it can be.
+Thematic area Observations As well as achievement information for the 2023-24 year, the Council includes trend information in the SAR, where available, as far back as 2016-17.
+Information on statutory indicators is shown on pages 38-41, prompt payments on pages 42-47 and absenteeism figures on pages 48-53.
+The use of a graphical format for statutory indicators in particular is clear in showing a progression which, mostly, demonstrates a trend of ongoing improvement.
+The Council continues to be proactive in including as much data as is available to allow benchmarking and trend analysis to be as complete as it can be.
 This demonstrates Council performance in a wide context with clear comparables.
 The Council continues to demonstrate improvement, meeting outcomes and indicators and where not, offering explanation and amending working practices with the aim of future achievement.